hlucey/third-party/cis6-ga.md

 {:tip: .tip}
 {:download: .download}

-# Step 6: Publicly releasing your service
+# Step 6.
+Publicly releasing your service

 Are you ready to go live?
 Have you tested your limited visibility service?
 If so, it's time to prepare for GA.
 Service providers must record a video, demonstrating that your finished service meets all requirements.
-You will submit to IBM via email.
+You will submit to IBM through email.
 Your demo will be reviewed by IBM before final publish approval can be granted.
 Recordings are reviewed every Tuesday with a decision or feedback returned the following Thursday, so be sure to plan enough time to prepare for you go-live date.

-This step assumes you have been approved to deliver a Commerce Integrated service.
-If you haven't yet completed the initial registration and approval in PWB, see: [Getting started publishing your third-party offering in {{site.data.keyword.Bluemix_notm}}](/docs/third-party/index.html)
+This step assumes you are approved to deliver an integrated billing service.
+If you haven't yet completed the initial registration and approval in the Provider Workbench, see the [getting started tutorial](/docs/third-party/index.html).
 {: tip}

 ## Before you begin